eiri/grass/README.md

 ## Notes and ToDo

-Currently (ver 0.1) Grass supports only one undirected unannotated graph and provides read-only web interface for graph's representation in [DOT langage](http://www.graphviz.org/content/dot-language)
+Currently (ver 0.2) Grass supports multiple undirected annotated graphs and provides read-only web interface for graphs' representation in [DOT langage](http://www.graphviz.org/content/dot-language)

-On the roadmap support for graphs' annotation, support for directed graphs, complete REST interface and complaiance with Tinkerpop stack.
+On the roadmap: support for graphs' nodes annotation, support for directed graphs, complete REST interface and complaiance with Tinkerpop stack.

 ## Installation